lockss/lockss-rtd-portal/docs/software/turtles/configuring.rst

      - /opt/plugins/secondary-plugin-project/turtles.yaml
      - ...

-Plugin set file paths that are not absolute are understood to be relative to the file containing the plugin set catalog definition.
+Plugin set file paths that are relative are understood to be relative to the :term:`plugin set catalog definition` file.

 ..
 FIXME where to store the definition